 Drainage line treatments were implemented to recharge groundwater, while pasture land development efforts increased fodder availability and supported livestock.
 The selection of project areas and target communities was based on the semi-arid nature of the region, recurring droughts, degraded land, and limited water sources.
 Homogeneous and mixed communities were prioritized.
 The Composite Landscape Assessment and Restoration Tool (CLART) was used to categorize land based on surface storage, recharge potential, and vegetation possibilities, aiding in intervention planning.
-Integration with local governance achieved through structures was coordination with Panchayats and SHGs, with village committees formed to oversee decision-making.
-ICT materials, such as conservation were water pamphlets, distributed, and HDBFS branding was visible through wall paintings and signboards.
-No challenges were reported in ensuring branding though showcasing visibility, successful interventions was suggested as a way to further enhance communication.
+Integration with local governance achieved structures was through coordination with Panchayats and SHGs, with village committees formed to oversee decision-making.
+ICT materials, such as conservation water pamphlets, were distributed, and HDBFS branding was visible through wall paintings and signboards.
+No challenges were reported in ensuring branding visibility, though showcasing successful interventions was suggested as a way to further enhance communication.
 The program covered 35 villages, benefiting 70-80% of farmers, with village selection based on land status, common land availability, and community composition.
-The interventions remained consistent across all Resource aovernance conflicts were addressed Panchayat-led through community institutions, and capacitybuilding efforts included community meetings, awareness sessions on village development, and exposure visits to project

-The team member observed tangible improvements in agricultural productivity and livelihoods, with reduced livestock mortality leading to increased savings and higher agricultural output.
+The interventions remained consistent across all Resource governance conflicts addressed through Panchayat-led community institutions, and capacitybuilding efforts included community meetings, awareness sessions on village development, and exposure visits to project team member observed tangible The improvements in agricultural productivity and livelihoods, with reduced livestock mortality leading to increased savings and higher agricultural output.
 To ensure longsustainability, responsibility maintaining interventions was handed over to the community.
-The most significant longterm benefits included improved livestock support, increased fodder production, and higher incomes for beneficiaries. program model was considered effective, as addressed common directly management to benefit local livelihoods.
+The most significant longterm benefits included improved livestock support, increased fodder production, and higher incomes for beneficiaries. program model was considered effective, as addressed directly common management to benefit local livelihoods.
 The key indicators for measuring long-term impact included the behavior of community institutions, particularly village committees, in decision-making and asset management, as well as their relationship with the Panchayat.
 To sustain the program's impact if HDBFS support were to end, ongoing engagement with villagers was planned, along with efforts to strengthen their negotiating power to secure Panchayat funding for expanding conservation efforts.